mudgen/diamond-3/README.md

 Specifically this is a gas efficient implementation of the `diamondCut` function and the Diamond Loupe functions from the diamond standard.

 The `diamondCut` implementation avoids storage read and writes.
 Fits 8 function selectors in a single storage slot.
+This is a gas optimization.

 The `contracts/DiamondExample.sol` file shows an example of implementing a diamond.